remonlam/k8s-mssql/README.md

 - pv "create a nfs mount point for the pvc"
 - pvc "use the pv and maps it inside the container to /var/opt/mssql"
 - svc "exports the sql port to a random NodePort"
+- secret "create a secret for the SA account"
 - deploy "the deployment code to run the MS SQL container"

 ## TODO;